Understanding & Calculating Relative Depth of Field

-Remember the time when lens makers put the depth of field scales directly on the lens?
-I think this is why I love the older film small format cameras.
-I loved the old lenses because I knew the hyperlocal distance at a glance (closest distance that appears sharp when the lens is focused at infinity).
+I think this is why I love the older film small-format cameras.
+I loved the old lenses because I knew the hyperlocal distance at a glance (the closest distance that appears sharp when the lens is focused at infinity).

 Give this a try in your style of photography and then let me know how you are applying this knowledge to your style and genre.

 If you like the information in this article, then you will love being part of my new Analog Photography Community where we share additional member only details in addition to creating exclusive video tutorials, and detailed articles every week to help analog photographers take their creative vision and technical skills to a higher level.